Fear cannot be banished, but it can be calm and without panic; it can be mitigated by reason and evaluation.

 I am happy and peaceful…

 The most important thing you can do during these moments is to be reflective rather than reactive.
-Therefore don’t absorb yourself in the situation mentally.
+Therefore, don’t absorb yourself into the situation mentally.
 You have passed that stage.
 Instead, continue taking the observer’s perspective, and view the situation from an external point-of-view.
 Only in this way will you gain the proper perspective you need to get through this situation calmly and successfully.

 Become Mindful by Grounding Yourself